mm80843/T3.5/docs/Benef/PBN__Benef_34.md

 * [COVID-19 and the rise of intimate partner violence](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_8.md)
 * [COVID19: Small and medium enterprises challenges and responses with creativity, innovation, and entrepreneurship](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_194.md)

+## Name of the Benefit

+Government financial support helps SMEs with their financial burdens and aids in their survival and recovery during the crisis.